Mezcalito/ux-search/docs/usage/doctrine.md

 - Reduce the number of search fields
 - Limit the dataset with `QUERY_BUILDER` conditions
 - Consider switching to Algolia or Meilisearch for larger datasets

+Note: the total result count is computed by Doctrine's `Paginator` from the same query as the hits, so no separate COUNT query is issued.

+### Custom entity manager

+The DSN format is `doctrine://entityManagerName`.
+Any service implementing `EntityManagerInterface` is accepted, including decorated or lazy entity managers.

 ### Facets not working